-Each year, we invite eligible applicants to submit proposals for research projects.
+Contingent on availability of funds, we will issue a Call for Proposals from eligible applicants to submit proposals for research projects.
 Proposals are evaluated by an external expert Project Advisory Committee.
 They are ranked by how well they align with the purpose of the Fedoruk Centre, feasibility, engagement of partners and the potential for societal impacts.

 Please review our Awards Guide for full submission guidelines.
 Your submission package should include: